 1. Your Closet

 I always tell people that your home is the first place to look when trying to resell.
 Before you go out to purchase items, it’s best to check your closet.
 It is the first and easiest place to find eBay inventory.
 Your closet is full of clothes you don’t wear anymore or things you don’t need, and there is no need to hoard them when you can make money off them.
-I clean out my closets and dressers several times during the year and usually find things to sell.
+I clean my closets and dressers several times during the year and usually find things to sell.
 If I find some stuff I don’t think will sell, I usually donate them to the local thrift store.

 3. Thrift Stores